- Contents

 Football Betting Remains King, Aviator Rises

-Football remains the most popular form of betting in Africa, with 61% of respondents in the 2025 survey stating they mainly bet on football matches—continuing the trend observed in 2024.
-Aviator, a fast-paced digital game, has quickly risen in popularity, with 19% choosing it as their primary betting option.
-Basketball follows distantly, preferred by 6% of respondents.
+Football remains the most popular form of betting in Africa, with 60% of respondents in the 2025 survey stating they mainly bet on football matches—continuing the trend observed in 2024.
+Aviator, a fast-paced digital game, has quickly risen in popularity, with 24% choosing it as their primary betting option.
+Casino came next with 8% of the participants place bets on casinos.
+Basketball follows distantly, preferred by 4% of respondents.
 These findings highlight football’s enduring appeal, while also pointing to a growing interest in alternative, high-speed betting formats like Aviator.

 To conduct a scientific study on gambling or other topics in Africa, Asia, and Latin America, please contact GeoPoll.